 With the increased awareness of the impact that business and economic activity have on our planet, we are seeing a boom in entrepreneurial activity premised on social responsibility, environmental friendliness, energy efficiency, and other sustainability-related attributes.
 This course seeks to examine the trends in green business, and to identify which activities are based on enduring principles and which are likely to be fleeting.
-Through conversations wtih local entrepreneurs, case studies, and lectures, this course provides students with an introduction to the principles of sustainable business, and the opportunity to look at a variety of new businesses, business models, and technologies that may play a role in an energy- and resource-constrained future.
+Through conversations with local entrepreneurs, case studies, and lectures, this course provides students with an introduction to the principles of sustainable business, and the opportunity to look at a variety of new businesses, business models, and technologies that may play a role in an energy- and resource-constrained future.
+(4 credits)

-Spring term (23427)
+Spring term 2015 (23427)

 Ramon Sanchez, ScD.
 Director of Corporate Outreach and Strategy, Center for Health and the Global Environment, Harvard School of Public Health.

 Class times: Wednesdays beginning Jan.
 28, 7:40-9:40 pm.

 Course tuition: noncredit $1,250, undergraduate credit $1,250, graduate credit $2,200.